Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Why should companies adopt ISO 14044?

-1. Credibility and transparency: adhering to ISO 14044 ensures your data and processes are standardized, making your sustainability claims more credible.
+1. Credibility and transparency: adhering to ISO 14044 ensures your data and processes are standardised, making your sustainability claims more credible.

-2. Regulatory compliance: governments and international bodies are increasingly requiring robust environmental impact assessments.
-Implementing ISO 14044 can help meet these obligations.
+2. Regulatory compliance: governments and international bodies increasingly require robust environmental impact assessments.
+Implementing ISO 14044 helps meet these obligations.

-3. Cost savings: by identifying areas of high resource usage or waste, companies can reduce expenses and improve overall efficiency.
+3. Cost savings: by identifying areas of high resource use or waste, companies can reduce expenses and improve overall efficiency.

-4. Market differentiation: demonstrating adherence to recognized standards can set you apart from competitors and appeal to environmentally conscious consumers and investors.
+4. Market differentiation: demonstrating adherence to recognised standards can set you apart from competitors and appeal to environmentally conscious consumers and investors.

 Steps to implement ISO 14044

-4. Impact assessment: utilize standardized impact categories (e.g., carbon footprint, water footprint) to evaluate your product or process.
+4. Impact assessment: use standardised impact categories (for example, carbon footprint and water footprint) to evaluate your product or process.

 5. Action plan: based on the findings, create a roadmap to address the identified hotspots or inefficiencies.

-6. Continuous improvement: tevisit your assessments regularly to ensure ongoing compliance and enhancement of sustainability performance.
+6. Continual improvement: revisit your assessments regularly to ensure ongoing compliance and enhancement of sustainability performance.

 Common challenges and how to overcome them

-• Data quality and availability: implement digital tools or software that centralize environmental data to ensure higher accuracy.
+• Data quality and availability: implement digital tools or software that centralise environmental data to ensure higher accuracy.

-• Cross-functional coordination: sustainability impacts multiple departments.
+• Cross-functional coordination: sustainability touches multiple departments.
 Establish a sustainability committee or task force for streamlined communication.

-• Complex supply chains: collaborate with suppliers to gather comprehensive data, emphasizing mutual benefits like cost savings and risk mitigation.
+• Complex supply chains: collaborate with suppliers to gather comprehensive data, emphasising mutual benefits such as cost savings and risk mitigation.

 Linking ISO 14044 to broader sustainability goals

-ISO 14044 doesn’t operate in isolation.
-It aligns with other sustainability frameworks like ISO 14001 (Environmental Management Systems) and ISO 26000 (Social Responsibility).
-By integrating ISO 14044 into your existing sustainability strategy, you create a holistic approach that addresses environmental, social, and governance (ESG) aspects.
+ISO 14044 does not operate in isolation.
+It aligns with other sustainability frameworks such as ISO 14001 (environmental management systems) and ISO 26000 (social responsibility).
+By integrating ISO 14044 into your existing sustainability strategy, you create a holistic approach that addresses environmental, social and governance (ESG) aspects.

 Why should companies implement ISO 14044?